plebbit/plebbit-js/README.md

   noUpvotes?: boolean
   noDownvotes?: boolean
-  noAuthors?: boolean // no authors at all, like 4chan anonymousAuthors?: string // authors are given anonymous ids inside threads, like 4chan noNestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean flairs?: boolean // authors can choose their own flairs (otherwise only mods can)
+  noAuthors?: boolean // no authors at all, like 4chan anonymousAuthors?: boolean // authors are given anonymous ids inside threads, like 4chan noNestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean flairs?: boolean // authors can choose their own flairs (otherwise only mods can)